 Trekking the ends of the Earth to set a timetable for our climate emergency

 “It’s scary,” says the Scotland-born Canada Research Chair in Glacier Hydrology and Ice Dynamics at the University of Waterloo.
-“The West Antarctic was predicted to take 1,000 years to collapse.
+“The West Antarctic was predicted to take more than 1,000 years to collapse.
 Now, we’re talking a few hundred years.”

 Understanding the danger posed by melting polar regions takes a combination of physics knowledge, computational chops and a heavy dose of imagination.
 Dow does the work not everyone is prepared to do.
 She travels to the coldest places on earth collecting raw data and modelling that information to understand how the subglacial hydrological and ice-ocean systems evolve as a result of climate change.

 The familiar shape of the Antarctic we’ve seen on maps since childhood betrays the landmass beneath.
 “The landmass is in the middle of the Antarctic.
 Massive ice shelves cling to its edge holding back the ice on land.
 If those shelves go, that land ice accelerates into the ocean,” Dow says.